kaiossoares/FinanceWeb/README.md

 <br><br>
 ## 🎯 About
 Finance Web is the prototype of a financial organizer.
 Used to put into practice knowledge in Back-end and Front-end.
 I'm doing this project because I like how the financial organization works, and I believe it can help many people.
+Used to put knowledge in back end and front end.
+Back end was made using the C# language with the .NET framework, the front end was done with reactjs.
+The database was built using SQL Server, with the data being returned in JSON format, through a REST API.
 Design by [Ridho Tijan](https://www.figma.com/community/file/1010205430182353444).

 <br><br>
 ## 🚀 Technologies